scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 In the sprinkler Bayesian network in Figure :ref:`sprinkler` [#]_, there three discrete nodes that represent whether it *Rains* (yes or no), whether the *Sprinkler* is on (on or off) and whether the *Ground* is wet (wet or dry).
 The edges encode the fact that the rain listens to no one, that the rain can alter the probability of whether the sprinkler is on, and the rain and the sprinkler together determine how likely it is that the ground is wet.

-.. [#] This is not a well specified example of a Bayesian network, because while I have specified the states and their relations, I left open the potential interpretation of the parameters and how they relate to one another.
-I did so because it shows the limits and strengths of what is encoded knowing only the structure, computing both conditional and marginal distributions for all variables.
+.. [#] This is an ill-specified Bayesian network, because while I have specified the states and their relations, I left open the potential interpretation of the parameters and how they relate to one another.
+I did so because it shows both the limits and strengths of what is encoded knowing only the structure, computing both conditional and marginal distributions for all variables.

 Causal Bayesian Networks